 - If I do a full backup every night, I can use circular logging – This is one of those sorta kinda maybe close to accurate things, but it’s mostly wrong because it ignores the primary purpose of log files, which is to bring a restored database up to the most recent possible state it was in when the original copy was destroyed.
 If you run full backups every night, you still need to make sure you’re keeping all the logs from that backup time to the next backup time, otherwise when you restore your backup you will be missing up to 24 hours worth of mail.
 If you’re okay with that limitation, then sure, use circular logging if you run daily full backups.
 Otherwise, keep circular logging off.

 - Deleting the logs manually will corrupt the database – No, it won’t.
 As I mentioned, deleting the logs manually is sometimes necessary, and can be done at any time in more recent versions of Exchange.
 The danger in doing manual log purges is data loss.
 You never want to delete logs that haven’t been backed up (either a full backup or an incremental/differential backup).
 If you’ve cleared all your logs manually and the database dies, there is no way to recover any transactions from the logs that were deleted if the files themselves haven’t been backed up.
-A Full, Exchange aware backup will “truncate” the logs, which is geek speak for deleting all the log files created prior to backup.
+A Full, Exchange aware backup will “truncate” the logs, which is geek speak for deleting all the log files created after backing them up.
 This is simply to free up space, because the transaction logs are no longer needed once they have been backed up.